Tyler Stephenson Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 22nd in the league.

-- The Dodgers' 4.52 team ERA ranks 22nd across all league pitching staffs.
+- The Dodgers have a 4.59 team ERA that ranks 23rd across all MLB pitching staffs.

-- Dodgers pitchers combine to rank 21st in baseball in home runs allowed (76 total, 1.2 per game).
+- Dodgers pitchers combine to rank 22nd in baseball in home runs surrendered (79 total, 1.3 per game).

-- In his most recent appearance on Wednesday against the Washington Nationals, the righty went five innings, allowing five earned runs while surrendering seven hits.
+- In his most recent outing on Saturday against the New York Yankees, the left-hander threw seven innings, giving up two earned runs while surrendering four hits.

-- In 11 games this season, the 30-year-old has a 6.54 ERA and 6 strikeouts per nine innings, while allowing a batting average of .302 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.